UBC Information

 If you have questions about graduation previous to this time, please contact EAS for your first year and complementary studies requirements, and your program advisor for upper year requirements.

-My degree navigator isn’t showing courses correctly.
+My Academic Progress Report isn’t showing courses correctly.
 What should I do?

 Camosun Bridge Program is a block transfer whereby transfer credits are not noted.
-Your DN will be updated manually by EAS during your graduation check review before your final year.
+Your APR will be updated manually by EAS during your graduation check review before your final year.

 Can I take 2 different language classes to fulfill my humanities requirement?